garrardkitchen/blog/content/posts/kubernetes-on-windows.md

 {{</ note >}}

 {{< note title="Shell" warning="true">}}
-These settings will only viable for the current shell, if you need to run another shell, ensure the <b>minikube docker-env</b> commands in the <b>Steps to take to configure your environment</b> are also executed in the new shell
+These settings will only viable for the current shell, if you need to run another shell, ensure the <b>minikube docker-env</b> commands in the <b>Steps to take to configure your environment</b> section are also executed in the new shell.
+As minikube is the tool that runs a local cluster in your development environment, we need to tell it to use it's built-in docker daemon and have images pulled from there, and not from a container registry.
 {{</ note >}}

 ### How do I install `kubectl` (and what the heck is it)?